St. Regis Mohawk Reservation: Patent income

 In 2017, the tribe entered into an agreement with Allergan Plc, under which Allergan transferred intellectual property rights to the drug Restasis to the tribe in an attempt to shield those patent rights from legal challenges.
 Allergan will pay the tribe $13.75 million, plus $15 million a year in annual revenues.
-On February 23, 2018, the U.S. Patent and Trademark Office deemed the Restasis patents invalid and rejected the St Regis Tribe's ability to use sovereign immunity to protect the Restais patents.
+On February 23, 2018, the U.S. Patent and Trademark Office deemed the Restasis patents invalid and rejected the St Regis Tribe's ability to use sovereign immunity to protect the Restasis patents.
 Following the announcement, both Allergan and the St. Regis Mohawk Tribe appealed the ruling.